smitj23/CS425-2018/assignments/PA02/README.md

 ### OGRE Tasks (70 pts + 20 bonus pts):

 - Create a level that is at least 50x50; (10 pts)
+  - You can reuse your level from exercise if it is already 50x50.
 - Modify the code so that the agents can keep moving to randomly generated waypoints without stopping.
 (10 pts)
 - Use Grid class to detect if the user-controlled ogre overlaps with an object or a moving agent.
 You need to make sure that the cells occupied by the moving agents are correctly marked.
 (30 pts)
 - Modify the code so that, the user-controlled ogre will not move into a cell that would cause collision.
 (20 pts)